Raheem Sterling: Liverpool

+Early career

 Sterling was signed by Liverpool from the academy at Queens Park Rangers in February 2010 by then academy director Frank McParland and Rafael Benítez, for an initial fee of £450,000, with the possibility of rising up to £2 million depending on how many appearances he made for the first team.

-He initially played in the club's youth team, making his debut in an Under-18s derby match against Everton.
+He initially played in the club's youth team, making his debut in an under-18s derby match against Everton.
 Sterling scored his first goal for Liverpool in a friendly match against Hibernian, which ended in a 2–2 draw.
 His first Premier Academy League match was a 2–2 draw against Aston Villa, with his first win coming at home to Bristol City a week later.
 On 15 December, he scored in the FA Youth Cup in a 4–0 win over Notts County.
 On 14 February 2011, Sterling scored five goals in a 9–0 win over Southend United.

 On 24 March 2012, Sterling made his senior Liverpool debut as a substitute in a league match against Wigan Athletic, aged 17 years and 107 days, becoming the third-youngest player to play for the club.
 He made two more appearances over the remainder of the campaign, again as a substitute.